Materials I Use

 I draw and ink all my pages by hand, and tone by computer.
 I usually pencil, ink and tone each page at a time, once I have the entire story in my head or a script.
 Working professionally, however, I’m usually required to pencil an entire section of the story, usually 60 pages, before I can be given approval to ink.

-Paper: A4 Deleter Doujinshi paper (B5 paper) 110 ~ 135 gsm.
+Paper: I originally used A4 Deleter Doujinshi paper (B5 paper) 110 ~ 135 gsm.
 This is much smaller than the professional 10” x 15” paper, but I find that the quality isn’t very different once shrunk on the computer.
 This kind of paper is still my favourite, because it (a) withstands a lot of rubbing and pencil marks, and (b) “absorbs” ink beautifully.

 Brush-Pens: I’ve been using brushpens to draw sometimes, and the most beautiful of them, hands-down, would be the Zebra FD-303 (Chinese Kanji Calligraphy Fude Brush Pen).
 It’s the only brush pen small enough to be used on an A4 sheet of paper, and while it has its disadvantages, to someone who works mostly on A4, it’s fantastic.